|

 pads.

-The distinctive tadpoles of this species (see image below) occur in quiet,
+The distinctive tadpoles of these frogs (see images below) occur in quiet,

 silty shallow pools next to forest streams.

-southern Thailand, through Peninsular Malaysia and Singapore, to
+Frogs in this species group range from southern Thailand, through Peninsular Malaysia and

 Fig 1 : In primary lowland forest at Kota Tinggi, Johor, Peninsular